Half Space Property in RCD(K,N) spaces: Abstract

 \section{Abstract}

-The goal of this note is to prove the Half Space Property for $\RCD(0,N)$ spaces, namely that if $\mms{X}{d}{m}$ is a parabolic $\RCD(0,N)$ space and $ C \subset \ssf{X} \times \bb{R}$ is locally the boundary of a locally perimeter minimizing set and it is contained in a half space, then $C$ is a locally finite union of horizontal slices.
-If the assumption of \emph{local} perimeter minimizing is strengthened into \emph{global} perimeter minimizing, then the conclusion can be strengthened into \emph{uniqueness} of the horizontal slice.
-As a consequence, we obtain oscillation estimates and a Half Space Theorem for minimal hypersurfaces in products $\M \times \bb{R}$, where $\M$ is a parabolic smooth manifold (possibly weighted and with boundary) with non-negative Ricci curvature.
-On the way of proving the Half Space Property we also study some properties of Green's functions on $\RCD(K,N)$ spaces that are of independent interest.
+The goal of this note is to prove the Half Space Property for $\RCD(0,N)$ spaces, namely that if $\mms{X}{d}{m}$ is a parabolic $\RCD(0,N)$ space and $ C \subset \ssf{X} \times \bb{R}$ is locally the boundary of a perimeter minimizing set and it is contained in a half space, then $C$ is a locally finite union of horizontal slices.
+The same result is proved for $\RCD(K,N)$ spaces, for any $K\in \mathbb{R}$ and $N\in (1,\infty)$, under the stronger assumption that $C$ is the boundary of a \emph{globally} perimeter minimizing set.

+As a consequence, we obtain oscillation estimates and a Half Space Theorem for minimal hypersurfaces in products $\M \times \bb{R}$, where $\M$ is a parabolic smooth manifold (possibly weighted and with boundary), satisfying a Ricci curvature lower bound.
+On the way of proving the Half Space Property, we also extend to the $\RCD$ setting some classical results on Green's functions and parabolic manifolds.